Isaiah1001/CNN-Learning-Journey/01_custom_CNN_from_scratch/README.md

 Using customed SimpleCNN,the accuracy plateaus quickly, but only at poor accuracy.
 Compared to the SOTA model, e.g, 99.847% for Efficient Adaptive Ensembling, 99.74% for Vision Transformer ViT-L/16 and 97.3% for EfficientNet-B0, better data manipulation，training strategies(like lr, optimizer) and advanced backbones should be employed.
 Considering limited computer resource and current learning stage, this directly motivated the switch to pre-trained EfficientNet in Stage 2.

+## Reference
+[^1]: Maria-Elena Nilsback and Andrew Zisserman.
+Automated Flower Classification over a Large Number of Classes.
+Indian Conference on Computer Vision, Graphics and Image Processing, 2008.